RobotLocomotion/drake/tools/workspace/README.md

 problematic changes from upstream.
 If we discover such problems, we want to bring them to the attention of the feature owner; their steering should provide the most efficient path to resolve the problem.

+If an external required non-trivial changes, even if you were able to make the changes yourself, consider separating that external into its own pull request and assigning it to the associated feature owner.

 # Changing the version of third-party software manually